Edric-Matwiejew/QuOp_MPI/README.rst

     sudo make install
     cd

-Finally, we can clone and install QuOp_mpi.
+Finally, we can clone and install QuOp_MPI.

 ::